-About Vicodin Addiction
+About Vicodin addiction

+Opioids like Vicodin are extremely dangerous when abused and there has been a surge in overdose fatalities in recent years.
 Of particular concern is that the effects of Vicodin abuse and the misuse of other opioids may be fueling an epidemic of heroin addiction.
-Addicts will often turn to heroin as a less expensive alternative to Vicodin and other prescription opioids.
+Addicts often turn to heroin as a less expensive alternative to Vicodin and other prescription opioids.

-- Loss of appetite
+Loss of appetite

-- Loss of consciousness
+Loss of consciousness

 Considering the critical dangers associated with the effects of Vicodin abuse, the need for effective Vicodin addiction treatment is greater than ever.